xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 ...
 </pre>

 The code above references TransactionManager.java:706.
-TransactionManager.java::TransactionEndedJob::run().
+This is in TransactionManager.java::TransactionEndedJob::run().
 Below is a code snippet of this with an error pointing to the spot that represent line 706.
 <pre>
 		public IStatus run(IProgressMonitor monitor) {